danielyxie/bitburner/doc/source/basicgameplay/terminal.rst

 (.txt).
 If the target file already exists, it will be overwritten by this command.

-Note that will not be possible to download data from many websites because they do not allow cross-origin origin sharing (CORS).
+Note that will not be possible to download data from many websites because they do not allow cross-origin resource sharing (CORS).
 This includes websites such as gist and pastebin.
 One notable site it will work on is rawgithub.
 Example::

     $ wget https://raw.githubusercontent.com/danielyxie/bitburner/master/README.md game_readme.txt